 The ordinary soldiers of the Britannian army in Code Geass wear gas masks as part of their uniform.
 They don't get attention in the series often, in battles that are mostly decided with Knightmares, but for some reason, their opaque masks never gain significance even though they could block the protagonist's mind control powers.

 In Cowboy Bebop, the temperatures on Callisto are so frigid that many wear masks outdoors.
 A large gang of them mistake forever-broke Spike for a cash-laden Vicious and attempt to rob him.
-Awesomeness ensues.
+This does not end well for them.

 In Nausicaš of the Valley of the Wind, the manga and the movie, almost everyone carries gas masks in order to deal with the highly toxic atmosphere of the Sea of Corruption.
 Wormhandlers and Torumekian grunts, however, rarely take them off.